Invariant Causal Set Covering Machines: Background and Related Work

-For conciseness, we will focus on learning conjunctions from this point.
+For conciseness, the rest of the presentation will focus on learning conjunctions ($h \coloneqq h_{\rm conj})$.
 This is not restrictive since any algorithm for learning conjunctions can also be applied to learning disjunctions by the simple application of De Morgan's law, i.e., $\neg \big(r_1(\xb) \wedge r_2(\xb)\big) = \neg r_1(\xb) \vee \neg r_2(\xb)$.
 Hence, all the forthcoming findings and observations equally apply to the case of learning disjunctions.

 \cref{alg:scm} shows the pseudocode for learning a conjunction with the SCM algorithm.
 The algorithm starts with a data sample $\Scal = \{ (\xb_i, y_i) \}_{i = 1}^m \sim P(\Xb, Y)^m$ and a set $\Rcal$ of candidate binary-valued rules.
 It builds a conjunction by iteratively adding rules $r_i \in \Rcal$.
 At each iteration, the best rule is selected based on a utility score $U_i$, which is a tradeoff between the number of negative examples correctly classified (i.e., covered by the rule\footnote{Hence the name: Set \emph{Covering} Machines}) and the number of positive examples misclassified by the rule.
 Then, the examples for which the model's outcome is settled (i.e., $h(\xb) = 0$) are discarded, and the next iteration is performed considering the examples that remain to be classified.\footnote{Since $h$ is a conjunction, $h(\xb) = 0$ if any $r_i(\xb) = 0$.
 The outcome of the model cannot be changed by subsequent rules.} The training stops when no negative examples remain to cover or when the maximum conjunction length $n$, which is a hyperparameter, is reached.
 Overall, the running time complexity of this algorithm is $O(m \cdot |\Rcal| \cdot n)$.